BDO Public Sector Conference 2025: From Global Insight to Local Impact

-On June 19–20, 2025, BDO Romania office in Bucharest hosted the BDO Global Public Sector, Healthcare and Nonprofit Conference — a dynamic gathering of leaders and experts from across the BDO network.
-From AI-driven public services to cross-border collaboration, the two-day event highlighted BDO’s deep and evolving role as a trusted advisor in the public sector — going far beyond audit.
+On 19–20 June 2025, the BDO Romania office in Bucharest hosted the BDO Global Public Sector, Healthcare and Nonprofit Conference — a dynamic gathering of leaders and experts from across the BDO network.
+From AI-driven public services to cross-border collaboration, the two-day event highlighted the BDO’s deep and evolving role as a trusted advisor to the public sector, extending well beyond auditing.

-From Scandinavia to Asia-Pacific, Western Europe to Ukraine and beyond, the sessions showcased how BDO’s local expertise and global coordination are creating real value for ministries, municipalities, donor organizations and social infrastructure.
-With over a dozen sessions spanning regions and sectors, the conference offered a panoramic view of how BDO firms are addressing the world’s most pressing challenges together.
+From Scandinavia to the Asia-Pacific region, from Western Europe to Ukraine and beyond, the sessions demonstrated how BDO’s local experience and global coordination create tangible value for ministries, municipalities, donor organisations and social infrastructure.
+With over a dozen sessions spanning regions and sectors, the conference offered an overview of how BDO firms are tackling the world’s most pressing challenges together.

-Public sector clients today face mounting pressures: climate adaptation, digital transformation, aging populations and the push for transparency.
-BDO is responding with a unified, cross-border approach leveraging its global footprint, deep technical knowledge and local relationships.
+Public sector clients today face mounting pressures: climate adaptation, digital transformation, aging population and the push for transparency.
+BDO is responding with a unified, cross-border approach leveraging its global presence, extensive technical expertise and local connections.

-A pre-conference gathering: insights and strategy for Ukraine's Recovery
+A pre-conference gathering: insights and strategies for Ukraine's Recovery

-Four representatives from BDO in Ukraine took part in the conference: CEO Vira Savchenko, Head of Advisory Andrii Borenkov, Business Development Executive Olga Korniichenko and Audit Partner Liliya Chernysh.
-Before the main event, BDO Ukraine organized a meeting focused on Ukraine Recovery, where the team discussed key topics to Ukraine’s ongoing rebuilding efforts and the public sector’s role in driving change.
+Four representatives from BDO in Ukraine participated in the conference: CEO Vira Savchenko, Head of Advisory Andrii Borenkov, Business Development Executive Olga Korniichenko and Audit Partner Liliya Chernysh.
+Prior to the main event, BDO in Ukraine organised a meeting centred on Ukraine’s recovery, during which the team discussed key topics relating to Ukraine’s ongoing reconstruction efforts, as well as the role of the public sector in driving change.

 What have we talked about?